EltonJunior/AURIX_TFT_TC297B/05_AURIX_TFT_TC297B_SEG_Display/README.md

 The method of driving a common anode seven-segment display is to connect the COM pin to the +5V power supply, and connect each segment to a 560Ω, For this project, The current limiting resistor to the ground will illuminate.

-As shown in Table below, the common anode seven-segment display number 0~9, if microcontroller's port bits 7~0 are connected to p, g, f, e, d, c, b, a and other pins in sequence, then the hexadecimal display code is displayed in sequence are 0xc0, 0xf9, 0xa4, 0xb0, 0x99, 0x92, 0x82, 0xf8, 0x80, 0x90.
+As shown in Table below, the common anode seven-segment display number from 0 to 9, if microcontroller's port bits from 7 to 0 are connected to p, g, f, e, d, c, b, a and other pins in sequence, then the hexadecimal display code is displayed in sequence are 0xc0, 0xf9, 0xa4, 0xb0, 0x99, 0x92, 0x82, 0xf8, 0x80, 0x90.

 <table>
   <tr>